zero-savvy/vimz/README.md

 | Sharpness      |              11.8 s             |            614.1 s            |         6.8 s         |       455.8 s       |     2.8 GB     |
 | Blur           |              11.5 s             |            555.3 s            |         6.6 s         |       406.0 s       |     2.5 GB     |

+## Directories
+The repository is organized into four directories:

+- **circuits:** Contains the underlying ZK circuits of VIMz in `circom` language.

+- **contracts:** Contains high-level Solidity smart contracts~(see Appendix~\ref{apx:protocol-design}) that provide the infrastructure for a C2PA-compatible marketplace on EVM-based blockchains.

+- **nova:** Contains the main `cargo`-based package for building and installing VIMz using `nova` protocol.

+- **py\_modules:** Houses the Python interface (GUI) of VIMz, facilitating image editing and preparation of input files for the VIMz prover.

+- **samples:** Holds images in standard resolutions (e.g., HD, 4K) along with pre-built `JSON` files of supported edits to be fed into the VIMz prover.

 ## Installation